qawbecrdtey/magma_dimacs_cnf/README.md

 # DIMACS CNF generator for Magmas

-Unlike the title, this repository currently contains two files `677/search.cpp` and `README.md`.

 There will be updates for improvements or new experiments.

 ## How to use the generator